Developing the CORIS360™, a new radiation imaging solution

 Described as the world’s most advanced radiation imaging solution, CORIS360 is a game-changing technology that pinpoints the exact location of radiation sources faster and more accurately than before.

-Hydrix partnered with ANSTO on key aspects of the product development of CORIS360 including industrial design, Graphical User Interface (GUI) development, software architecture and thermal design.
+Hydrix worked with ANSTO on key aspects of the product development of CORIS360 including industrial design, Graphical User Interface (GUI) development, software architecture and thermal design.
 Our role was critical in enabling the device to meet the robustness and long-term performance required in such demanding environments.

 Radiation imaging solution

 In speaking about the CORIS360, acting ANSTO CEO Shaun Jenkinson described it is a great example of Australian innovation and excellence.
 “There are many Australian industries that can benefit from CORIS360 including mining and minerals, health, border security and defence, and the wider nuclear industry globally”.